CODAIT/max-workshop-oscon-2019/module_1/README.md

     }
    ```

 1. If you have `curl` installed run the following command in a terminal window, replacing `adorable-baby-bear-39369.jpg` with your image name.
 (You can also try this using your favorite HTTP client.)
+The response should be identical to the response that was returned earlier.
    ```
    $ curl -F "image=@adorable-baby-bear-39369.jpg" -XPOST http://127.0.0.1:5000/model/predict?threshold=0.3
    ```

+#### Explore the model-serving microservice endpoints using hosted evaluation instances

+You can explore and test a model-serving microservice without having to download and run a Docker image.

+1. On the [Object Detector model page](https://developer.ibm.com/exchanges/models/all/max-object-detector/) click **Try the API** to access a hosted evaluation instance of the selected model-serving microservice.

 ## Next steps